 Coming to a real understanding of the actual meaning in God’s word is no simple matter.
-Don’t just think that if you can interpret the literal meaning of God’s words, and if everyone says it’s good and gives you a thumbs-up, it counts as understanding God’s word.
+Don’t think this way: I can interpret the literal meaning of God’s words, and everyone says it’s good and gives me a thumbs-up, so it counts as understanding God’s word.
 That is not the same as understanding God’s word.
-If you have gained some light from within God’s word and you have gotten a sense of the true significance of God’s word, if you can express what God’s will is in those words and what they will ultimately achieve, once this is all clear that counts as having some level of understanding of God’s word.
+If you have gained some light from within God’s word and you have gotten a sense of the true significance of God’s word, if you can express the significance of God’s word and what they will ultimately achieve, once this is all clear that counts as having some level of understanding of God’s word.
 So, understanding God’s word is not quite so simple.
 Just because you can give a flowery explanation of the letter of God’s word does not mean you understand it.
 No matter how much you can explain the letter of God’s word it is still man’s imagination and way of thinking—it’s useless! … If you interpret this literally or from your own thinking or imagination, then your understanding is not real no matter how eloquently you can interpret.
 It’s possible that you may even take meaning out of context and misinterpret God’s word, and that’s even more troublesome.
 So, the truth is primarily obtained by receiving enlightenment fromthrough knowing God’s word.
 Understanding the literal meaning of His word or being able to explain it does not count as having gained the truth.
 If you only needed to interpret the letter of His word, then what would be the point of enlightenment from the Holy Spirit?
 In that case you would need to have certain level of education, and the uneducated would be in quite a predicament.
 God’s work is not something that can be comprehended by the human brain.
 A true understanding of God’s word depends mainly on enlightenment from the Holy Spirit; such is the process of gaining the truth.

 If you’ve read a lot of God’s word but only understand the meaning of the text and you do not have first-hand knowledge of God’s word through your practical experiences, you won’t know God’s word.
 As far as you are concerned, God’s word is not life, but just lifeless letters.
 And if you only hold fast to lifeless letters, you cannot grasp the essence of God’s word, nor will you understand His will.
 Only when you experience His word in your actual experiences will the spiritual meaning of God’s word open itself up to you, and it is only in experience that you can grasp the spiritual meaning of many truths, and only through experience that you can unlock the mysteries of God’s word.
 If you do not put it into practice, then no matter how clear His word, the only thing you’ve grasped hold of is empty letters and doctrines, which have become religious regulations to you.
 Isn’t this what the Pharisees did?
 If you practice and experience God’s word, it becomes practical to you; if you do not seek to practice it, then God’s word to you is little more than the legend of the third heaven. …